rivak7/clearpath-ui/README.md

 If you want to manage Node yourself instead of using `./run`:
 - `npm install` – install deps
 - `npm start` – start server locally
-- `npm run expose` – start and open a public tunnel
+- `npm run expose` – start and open a public tunnel (cross‑platform)

 ## Repo Layout